jbosstools/jbosstools-browsersim/README.md

-# The JBoss Tools Visual Page Editing project
+# The JBoss Tools Browser Simulator project

 ## Summary

-Visual Page Editing provides an editor that has a source and visual preview for XML based documents, it also contains the BrowserSimulator for editing/viewing your project webpages as mobile browsers would do it.
+[BrowserSim](https://community.jboss.org/wiki/BrowserSimFAQ) is a browser simulator which primarily is intended for having a quick, easy and multi-platform way of testing if a webapp / website will be rendered correctly on a mobile device.
+Browsersim makes it easy to test basic layout issues without having to install a platform specific emulator or manually using a phone.

 ## Install

-_JBoss Tools Visual Page Editing_ is part of [JBoss Tools](http://jboss.org/tools) from which it can be [downloaded and installed](http://jboss.org/tools/download) on its own or together with the full JBoss Tools distribution.
+_JBoss Tools Browser Simulator_ is part of [JBoss Tools](http://jboss.org/tools) from which it can be [downloaded and installed](http://jboss.org/tools/download) on its own or together with the full JBoss Tools distribution.